AaronDenHond/javascript-consolidation/README.md

  used person instead of element since its a parameter and we can choose and person seems more natural.   console.log(person.firstname + " " + person.lastname); to get the full name

+exercise 6 : went badly, didnt see the logic of forEach at first and dont know how to log index of found person, even knowing i need to use array.indexOf()

+exercise 7 : went well, but had to look up the documentation for the .filter() method.

+exercise 8 : went well, but had to look up the documentation for the .includes() method.